LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 - BEAST classic package - Phylogeography is a part of the BEAST-CLASSIC package.
 BEAST-CLASSIC requires the BEASTlabs package.
 You can install them from [BEAST 2 package manager](http://www.beast2.org/managing-packages/).
+- Babel - A BEAST package containing tools for post-analysis.
+We will use `StateTransitionCounter`.
 - Spread - summarising the geographic spread in a KML file (available from http://www.kuleuven.ac.be/aidslab/phylogeography/SPREAD.html.
 - Google-earth - displaying the KML file (just Google for it, if you have